chrisgrieser/quadro-example-vault/README.md

 	- Search for Data Files only via `alt+d`
 - **File Recovery**: Configured to automatically create versioned backups of any file every 5 minutes.
 Accessible via `cmd+p` or `ctrl+p`.
 - **Sortable**: Click on a Table Header to sort the table by that column.
-- **Advanced URI**: A plugin needed for the [MarkDownload Browser Extension](https://chromewebstore.google.com/detail/markdownload-markdown-web/pcmpcfapbekmbjjkdalcgopdkipoggdi), which allows saving webpages into this vault via one click.

 ### Example Data
 A few data files for demonstration purposes, all stored in the folder `Data`